 Stephanie reminded us that even though we may not see any signs there are things we can do to help avoid the frustration our children may act out and also the tension in our marriage.
 Things such as having some new fun toys that he only gets to play with when mom is nursing, which will then lead to a fun and exciting time for him and also probably won’t be asking mom for anything during these times as she’ll have her hands full and he’ll be so excited to play with this toy and knows it’s only during this time.

 Postpartum is stressful!
 Not only for yourself but your husband and your marriage.

 Stephanie has also been asking good questions of what life looks like personally post-baby and couching us on some things we can try to do and have set up ahead of time.

 Have we thought about and set up a plan for when dad feeds or mom feeds during the night, who’s spending time with Greyson or Beckam when attention is on baby, who’s helping with doing drop off and pick up, feeding everyone, cleaning, etc.?

 This has helped force us to have the discussions, know our individual roles, and a plan in place so these discussions aren’t happening in the heat of the moments.

-I can’t count how many of my friends, including myself, have went through a cesarean and come out on the other side deeply scared, physically and mentally.
+I can’t count how many of my friends, including myself, have gone through a cesarean and come out on the other side deeply scarred, physically, and mentally.
 I mean you just went through a MAJOR SURGERY.
 And even though it may be planned, it might not goes as planned at all, as we discovered with Beckam

 Stephanie educated and reminded us that our body is not only healing from a scar that baby came out of but it is also healing an internal wound the size of a paper plate inside of the uterus, where the placenta once was!
 And now being it is our last and I’ll be getting my tubes removed, it’ll be healing from that as well.